 Cinecitta presents film classics with experience

-Every month Cinecitta organizes film specials completely decorated in the style of a film classic.
+Every month Cinecitta organizes film specials completely decorated in the style of the film classic.
 You order a ticket, we provide a matching snack and drink and create a total experience from the film.
-So far we have already shown some beautiful film classics.
+So far we have already shown a nice list of film classics.
 At the bottom of this page you will find an impression of these editions.

 Previously shown classics